Sonakunwar21/Sona-Kunwar/README.md

 # Sona-Kunwar
+This is my first repository.
-This repositry Documents my journey of learning core Python
+This repositry Documents my journey of learning core Python.